mattruzicka/evolvable/README.md

 a way to compare evolvables.
 In the genetic algorithm, this is often referred to as the "fitness function".

-The Evaluation object expects instances to define a `#value` method which returns some numeric value.
-Values are used to evaluate instances relative to each other and with regards to a specified goal.
+The Evaluation object expects evolvable instances to define a `#value` method that returns some numeric value.
+Values are used to evaluate instances relative to each other and with regards to some goal.
 Out of the box, the goal can be to maximize, minimize, or equalize some numeric value.